Skip to content

 How much of my wealth should be in Bitcoin versus gold?

-Both do the same job — an uncorrelated store of value outside the banking system — with different shapes.
-Bitcoin is younger, digitally native, and divisible; gold is ancient and liquid in nearly any jurisdiction.
+Both do a similar job — value held outside the banking system, with no issuer standing between you and the asset — but “uncorrelated store of value” overstates it.
+Gold has historically behaved differently from equities across many periods, yet it is not reliably uncorrelated and has endured decade-long real drawdowns; Bitcoin is more volatile still and has frequently sold off alongside risk assets.
+Bitcoin is younger, digitally native, divisible, and its issuance is fixed in the protocol rather than set by a central bank; gold is ancient and liquid in nearly any jurisdiction.
+Neither is a guaranteed store of value.
 A roughly even split at the foundation level gives you diversification and redundancy.
 Adjust for your own risk tolerance and local rules, since some jurisdictions restrict Bitcoin more than others.
 This is a framework, not personalised advice.

 Can I really reduce my taxes through Flag Theory without breaking the law?